cosmos/testnets/provider/README.md

 # `provider` Chain Details

 The provider chain functions as an analogue of the Cosmos Hub.
-Its governance parameters will provide short voting periods to accelerate the creation of consumer chains.
+Its governance parameters provide short voting periods to accelerate upgrades, parameter changes, and recovery of IBC clients.

 * **Chain-ID**: `provider`
 * **denom**: `uatom`